cs3org/wopiserver/src/core/readme.md

 ## WOPI server - core module

-This module includes the core WOPI protocol implementation, along with the discovery logic in the `discovery.py` module.
-The latter has already been implemented in Reva's WOPI appprovider driver, therefore this implementation will eventually be removed.
+This module includes the core WOPI protocol implementation.
 To access the storage, three interfaces are provided:

 * `xrootiface.py` to interface to an EOS storage via the xrootd protocol.
 Though the code is generic enough to enable support for any xrootd-based storage, it does include EOS-specific calls.